harshalk612/Virtual-Assistant-Using-Python/README.md

 # ProjectAlpha

-This is a Friendly Assistant Project named as Alpha based on Core Basic Python .
+This is a Friendly Assistant Project named as Alpha based on Core Basic Python which can do mini Tasks.